albert-projects/python-wp-autoposts/README.md

 ---

-<p>Web scraping by Python and create post with WordPress RestAPI.<br>
+<p>Web scraping by Python and create post with WordPress RestAPI.</p>
-This open project is made available under the following terms and conditions:</p>
+<p>This open project is made available under the following terms and conditions:</p>
 <ul>
 <li><strong>Academic and Technical Exchange Usage Only:</strong> This project is intended solely for academic and technical exchange purposes.
 It is provided to facilitate learning, research, and collaboration within academic and technical communities.</li>
 <li><strong>Non-Commercial Usage:</strong> The materials, data, code, and any associated resources provided within this project are not to be used for commercial purposes.
 Commercial usage, including but not limited to reproduction, distribution, or exploitation for financial gain, is strictly prohibited without explicit authorization.</li>